FuzionView/FV-Docs/source/ticketviewer.rst

 ----------------

 You can open the original GSOC ticket from Ticket Info by clicking **View GSOC Ticket**.
-This is the original ticket in the Gopher State One Call system.
+This is the original ticket in your 811 ticketing system.
 For more information about GSOC, check out the documentation `here <https://www.gopherstateonecall.org/resources/downloads#iticVideos>`_

 .. figure:: /_static/GSOC2.png
    :alt: Gopher State One Call